There is no doubt you want to reach your goals.

 This process will help you to figure out what works and what doesn’t.

-Once you get a grasp of it, discard what doesn’t work anymore, and look for alternatives.
+Once you get a grasp of it, discard what doesn’t work anymore, look for alternatives, apply and test them – and you’re bound to reach your goals sooner or later.

 To keep the motivation going there’s nothing better than staying inspired along the way.

-You can pump yourself up by reading about people that inspire you and see how they’ve managed to accomplish what looked impossible at the moment.
+You can pump yourself up by reading about people who inspire you and see how they’ve managed to accomplish what seemed impossible at the moment.

 You can also read books about the subject of your goal, and try to get some ideas from there, as well.